wilkox/ggfittext/README.md

 # ggfittext

-ggfittext provides a ggplot2 geom for fitting text inside a box
+ggfittext provides a ggplot2 geom for fitting text into boxes.

 ![](man/figures/README-hero-1.png)<!-- -->